 If you choose blinds, make sure they suit the nature of the room.
 Vertical or roman blinds work better in formal rooms and horizontal blinds give a more cosy and informal feel.
 Choose according to the room use and window style.

 However, it is important to note that floral curtains will look odd with modern windows and modern blinds don’t always suit traditional sash windows.
 It’s important to match the two or at least compliment as best you can.

 Make sure your timber windows are regularly maintained to keep them looking good.
 If the wooden frames are looking a bit tired, a fresh lick of paint can help bring them back to life.
-The Sash Window Workshop offers a wide range of restoration services for timber windows.
+The Sash Window Workshop offers a range of repair services for timber windows.